bbcon/TheNewMacroWorldFund/docs/about.md

 - Increase allocation from **20% → 30%**

 **Narrative:**
 China is a global engineering powerhouse and a leader across large segments of the electric stack.
 The combination of industrial scale, cost leadership, and under-ownership creates attractive long-term asymmetry.
+Concerns about balance sheet recessions are justified, but the innovation capacity of the country is underappreciated.

 ---

 #### Europe: Neutral Allocation
-- Maintain European allocation unchanged
+- Reduce European allocation from **30% to 25%**

 **Narrative:**
 While defence and infrastructure spending are rising, sustained conviction in a structural German fiscal regime shift remains limited at this stage.
+The ongoing geopolitical restructuring and the rise of protectionist policies is further straining the export-driven business models of many European countries.

 ---